-From the historic city of Bath to Stonehenge and the Tower of London, Britain has breathtaking World Heritage Sites of great beauty and historic importance.
-Learn about Britain’s maritime past in Greenwich, hunt for fossils on the Jurassic Coast and discover the richest seams of British heritage here.
+From the historic city of Bath to the Jurassic Coast, Britain has breathtaking UNESCO World Heritage Sites of great beauty and historic importance.

 The United Kingdom of Great Britain and Northern Ireland has 26 cultural, 4 natural and 1 mixed sites in 2017.
 There are further 11 sites on the tentative list.

-You can visit four sites and one potential site in London: the Palace of Westminster and Westminster Abbey, including St Margaret’s Church; the Tower of London; the Maritime Greenwich; the Royal Botanic Gardens, Kew and Darwin Landscape Laboratory (Tentative List).
+You can visit 4 sites and 1 potential site in London: the Palace of Westminster and Westminster Abbey, including St Margaret’s Church; the Tower of London; Maritime Greenwich; the Royal Botanic Gardens, Kew and Darwin Landscape Laboratory (tentative).